amelielabs/amelie-docs/content/sql/dml/insert.md

 Insert one or more rows into the table.

-The Insert operation is distributed and will transactionally update table partitions on one or more nodes.
+The Insert operation is distributed and will transactionally update table partitions on one or more backends.
 Insert can be part of a multi-statement transaction.

 If the table schema is not defined, the table name will be searched in the **`public`** schema.